 - 1 (20 ounce) crushed pineapple, undrained

-- 1 tablespoon of granulated sugar, or to taste
+- 1 to 2 tablespoons of granulated sugar, or to taste

 - 1 large (0.6 ounce) box of strawberry, raspberry or cherry flavored gelatin